Sturz888/DOOM/README.md

 you should have a file named DOOM.WAD in the Doom directory, to make sure use command ```ls```

-The should be ready to go but before we start we need to configure the mouse and keyboard (or gamepad) use command ```chocolate-doom-setup``` and you can go through the options you wish to change. you will have the option to save and run DOOM when you done
+This should be ready to go but before we start we need to configure the mouse and keyboard (or gamepad) use command ```chocolate-doom-setup``` and you can go through the options you wish to change. you will have the option to save and run DOOM when you done